 When using 3D software to design a basement remodel, remember that it is merely a visualization, not actual floor plans.
 Although you can be very accurate with this software, scaling it to almost exact dimensions, there are too many other factors that are not being considered.

 If you take a 3D rendering of a basement design to a contractor or builder, you are only asking for trouble.
 Use them only for visualization and to give you an idea of what your finished basement will look like.
 Never depend on these images to be an exact model of the finished product.

 Once you have come up with your final design, determine your budget.
 It is always a good idea to have a figure in mind before starting, but when it gets down to figuring actual material, you will be surprised.

-There are online calculators that will help you to determine the exact amount of drywall, 2x4-inch lumber, and e paint to buy for your project.
-Keep in mind that all of these figures are ball park.
+There are online calculators that will help you to determine the exact amount of drywall, 2x4-inch lumber, and paint to buy for your project.
+Keep in mind that all of these figures are ballpark estimates.
 The contractor who does the work for you will know exactly what you will need.
 Plan to spend between $30 and $40 per square foot to have this work done.